U.S. Army Initial Entry Rotary-Wing Flight Training Next Generation – Request For Information (RFI)

 Description

-The Department of the Army is seeking information from industry partners regarding the enhancement of Initial Entry Rotary-Wing Flight Training at Fort Novosel, Alabama, through a Request for Information (RFI).
-The Army aims to gather insights on potential solutions to improve training quality, reduce costs, and increase operational efficiency, including the possibility of transitioning to a Government Owned Contractor Operated (GOCO) or Contractor Owned Contractor Operated (COCO) model.
-This initiative is critical for modernizing the training of new Army aviators, ensuring compliance with FAA and Army regulations, and enhancing overall aviation safety and effectiveness.
-Interested vendors must submit their responses by 5:00 PM on December 6, 2024, and can direct inquiries to Michael Metje at michael.a.metje.civ@army.mil.
+The Department of Defense, specifically the U.S. Army Aviation Center of Excellence (USAACE), is seeking information from industry partners regarding the transformation of the Initial Entry Rotary-Wing Flight Training program at Fort Novosel, Alabama.
+The objective is to explore innovative solutions and methodologies that could enhance training quality, reduce costs, and improve operational efficiencies, potentially through a Government Owned Contractor Operated (GOCO) or Contractor Owned Contractor Operated (COCO) model.
+This initiative is critical for modernizing pilot training and ensuring that new Army aviators are proficient in both FAA and Army regulations while maintaining high standards of safety and effectiveness.
+Interested vendors must submit their responses to the Request for Information (RFI) by 5:00 PM on December 6, 2024, and can direct inquiries to Michael Metje at michael.a.metje.civ@army.mil.

 Point(s) of Contact